anthonybabich/AI-Calorie-tracker---stormhacks/README.md

 2.  **Add your Gemini API key as a Codespaces secret:**
     - Go to your repository's Settings > Secrets and variables > Codespaces.
     - Create a new secret named `GEMINI_API_KEY` with your API key as the value.
 3. The Devcontainer will automatically install dependencies and set the environment variable.
-The application will be running on a forwarded port.
+4. When the server starts, ensure **port 8000** is forwarded to access the application.

 ## API Usage